reza-ya57/Credit_Risk_Analysis/README.md

 ## Overview of the Study

 ### In this project by using machine learning technique we try to build a model to predict the credit risk for a peer to peer lending services company.
 #### Due to nature of the credit risk, it categorized as a unbalanced classification problem, so we used resampling technique to build and evaluate models.
+Below are two libraries that we used for this project
 - imbalanced-lean
 - scikit-learn

+### Methods and techniques that we used in this study are as below
-#### Are two libraries that we used for this project.
-We used two below algorithms to oversample the data:
+#### We used two below algorithms to oversample the data:
 - RandomOverSampler
 - SMOTE
 ##### We also used undersampling teqniques by using below algorithm